Nanobelka/cardiovascular_disease_prediction/README.md

 # [Cardiovascular disease prediction](https://nanobelka-cardiovascular-disease-predic-cardio-streamlit-4hrfsl.streamlit.app/)

 **Task**
-Predict risk of heart diseases from patient lifestyle information.
+Predict risk of cardiovascular disease diseases from patient lifestyle information.

 **Source data**
 From about 70,000 patients including gender, age, weight and so on.